Minimax Active Learning: Ablation study

 \section{Ablation study}

-Figure \ref{fig:ablation} shows our ablation study results.
-In this section, we take a deeper look into our model by performing an ablation study on \cifar to inspect the contribution of the key modules in \ours as well as its sampling strategy.
+In this section, we take a deeper look into our model by performing an ablation study on \imagenet and \bdd to inspect the contribution of the key modules in \ours as well as its sampling strategy.
 We compare our results with the most complete version of \ours and Random sampling.
 As shown by our ablations, each aspect of \ours is essential to its overall performance, indicating that the individual components operate in a complementary fashion to benefit the overall method.

-\textbf{Ablating the minimax entropy optimization}.
-For the first ablation, we eliminate the role of minimax entropy between $F$ and $C$ such that they only perform regular classification on the labeled data and no adversarial loss is computed using entropy.
-Note that we still train $D$ on $F$'s feature space to predict the labeledness and use its prediction along with entropy values obtained by $C$ to select samples for labeling.
-This setting performs worse than Random sampling and \ours by a large margin but it is the best performer among other ablations, showing the importance of using semi-supervised learning in active learning.
+Table~\ref{tab:ablation-imagenet} and Table~\ref{tab:ablation-bdd} illustrate our ablation study on \imagenet and \bdd datasets, respectively.
+For the first ablation, we eliminate the role of minimax entropy between $F$ and $C$ such that they only perform regular classification on the labeled data and no adversarial loss is computed on the unlabeled data using entropy.
+In other words, we ablate the semi-supervised learning aspect of \ours and hence convert it to a Supervised active Learning (SL) strategy with a random (SL-Random), uncertainty (SL-Unc), or diversity-based (SL-Div) sampler.
+Note that for SL-Div, we still train $D$ on $F$'s feature space to predict the labeledness.
+For SL-Unc we eliminate $D$ and keep $F$ and $C$ to compute entropy values to select samples for labeling.
+As can be seen in for both datasets in Table~\ref{tab:ablation-imagenet} and Table~\ref{tab:ablation-bdd} , SL-Random and regular Random sampling perform on par while SL-Div and SL-Unc settings perform worse than them.

-\textbf{Ablating the discriminator}.
-In this ablation, we eliminate $D$, and hence it is no longer trained on $F$'s latent space and is not used during the sample selection (i.e., we use samples with the highest entropy values obtained by $C$).
-This setting is the second best performing reduced version of \ours, which shows that the effect of using entropy values optimized adversarially is more critical than the discriminator's predictions.

-\textbf{Using uncertainty-based sampling only}.
-This ablation is similar to removing $D$ in terms of sampling criterion.
-However, here we still have a discriminator trained with $F$ but we do not use its prediction to select our samples.
-The performance is slightly worse than also removing $D$ from the training process but they both fail at sampling any informed sample beyond the first split.

-\textbf{Using diversity-based sampling only}.
-This ablation removes the role of using entropy values obtained by $C$ for the sampling strategy.
-This setting yields the poorest results showing that using entropy values obtained by a cosine-based classifier trained to maximize the entropy plays a major role in our overall architecture.